Office of the Superintendent of Financial Institutions

 While companies typically disclose only one participating account, in some cases a company may also have participating sub-accounts.
 A sub-account may arise for the following reasons:

-The following details are to be disclosed in the AAR for the total participating account and for each sub-account that may exist:
+The AAR must disclose the following details for the total participating account and for each sub-account that may exist:

 (*) Some companies include the Section 462(a) transfer in Net Income while other companies show them as a transfer from par account surplus.